keefecn/technical-share/平台与编程语言/Python开发.md

-  show           Show information about installed packages. check          Verify installed packages have compatible dependencies. search         Search PyPI for packages. whee*          Build wheels from your requirements. hash           Compute hashes of package archives. completion     A helper command used for command completion. help           Show help for commands.
+  show           Show information about installed packages. check          Verify installed packages have compatible dependencies. search         Search PyPI for packages. wheel          Build wheels from your requirements. hash           Compute hashes of package archives. completion     A helper command used for command completion. help           Show help for commands.